 The What Matters event took place on Saturday 26th, March 2016 at Richmix, London.
 The attendees and speakers represented a wide range of sectors including heritage, education arts and media; to provide a colourful and insightful afternoon of discussions.

 All discussions generated from the ‘provacation’ presentations have been documented and will be used to draft a first stage collaborative document of recommendations for organisations and individuals planning cross sector Muslim heritage project.
-Initial Report.
+You can view the documents here.

 Tanya Muneera Williams – Who Are British Muslims?